isomerpages/gb-assist/pages/solutionrepo/solution693.md

 ---
-title: COVID-19 Support Intelligent Facial Recognition Access Control System with Temperature Monitoring Version 1.0 - Package B (2 Units)
+title: Absolute Payboy HRMS Version 1.0 - Package B (45 Employees)
 permalink: /productivity-solutions-grant/solutionrepo/solution693
 ---

 #### Description

-This solution is Cloud-based, Contact-less, Computer-Vision based Facial Recognition and Body Temperature Measuring Solution.
-Solution also supports visitor management and attendance management with temperature statistics.
-It uses Computer Vision, Artificial Intelligence and IoT Sensors to offer access control and temperature measurement functionality.
-A back-end dashboard offers real-time monitoring and alert features to administrator/security guards.
+Absolute Payboy is a cloud-based human resource management system that offers one-stop solution to SME's HR needs such as payroll processing, leave management, time tracking, scheduling and more.
+The solution include mobile apps that allow SMEs to manage their employees anytime and anywhere from their mobile devices.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Pensees_Systems_Pte_Ltd-Annex3_CR_wef_27_August_2020_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Payboy_Annex_3_wef4May2020_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria